 The FDA states that people should not be tempted to use medications past their expiration dates.
 The expiration date is there to ensure that the medication remains safe and effective for the conditions it was approved to treat.

-Over time, the chemical composition of a product can change in ways that make the medication unsafe or ineffective.
+Over time, the chemical composition of a product like the Symbicort Turbuhaler can change in ways that make the medication unsafe or ineffective.
 Some medications can be at risk for bacterial growth that can lead to other health problems.

 There is also a chance that medications left in cabinets past their expiration date are at risk for being used for reasons they were not intended for and may be a risk for children and pets.